Configuration

 Queue configuration

-Kestra supports multiple queue types, which must be compatible with the repository type.
-The default queue depends on your chosen architecture and installation option.
+Queues must be compatible with the repository type.
+Defaults depend on your architecture and installation.

 kestra: